awslabs/graphstorm/docs/source/api/references/graphstorm.model.rst

-    For examples of how to use these GraphStorm APIs to form training/inference pipelines, to switch different GNN encoders to implement various GNN models, and to build a customized GNN encoders, please refer to these
+    For examples of how to use these GraphStorm APIs to form training/inference pipelines, to switch different GNN encoders to implement various GNN models, and to build a customized GNN encoder, please refer to
     :ref:`GraphStorm API Programming Examples <programming-examples>`.

 .. currentmodule:: graphstorm.model